 Redford proves that it is possible to achieve and even surpass your dreams – regardless of whether you’re the sole woman in a boy’s club

 Heather Anderson’s debut memoir about her record-breaking hike of the Pacific Crest Trail is a tale not to be missed.
 She makes it sound simple, detailing how the hike is a basic act of putting one foot in front of the other.

 However, her 60-day journey across the sierras and deserts is filled with tales.
 Battling severe dehydration, dodging mountain lions and rattlesnakes.
 And her ultimate commitment to keeping the promise she made to her nine-year-old, inactive self.

 Anderson details how she walks over 40 miles a day to finish he trail feeling exhausted, yet somehow whole.
 She is fueled by adrenaline and peanut butter alone, and turns her unending self-doubt into her greatest motivational weapon.

-In addition, these vastly different women share their experiences through an enthralling conglomeration of short tales.
+These vastly different women share their experiences through an enthralling series of short tales.

-Moreover, the best equipment for your camp kitchen, and even how to find friends who share your love of the great outdoors.
-Moreover, no matter how much of a weekend or even seasonal outdoor warrior you may be.
-This book will spark joy no matter how often (or not) you’re able to get outside.
+Finally, the best equipment for your camp kitchen, and even how to find friends who share your love of the great outdoors.